Ankhi12/NodeJS-and-APIs/Queryreadme.md

-These past few days, i was working on building database models and related HTTP methods based on relevant project ogic.
+These past few days, i was working on building database models and related HTTP methods based on relevant project logic.
-While doing so, i have come across some important concepts and wanted to share.
+While doing so, i have come across some important concepts and wanted to document here.
+It it helps you, then great!

 I have used: